-Whether it’s nausea, heartburn, diarrhea, or gas pains, everyone is hit with stomach and abdominal woes sooner or later.
+Whether it’s nausea, heartburn, diarrhea, cramps, or diarrhea, everyone eventually is hit with stomach and abdominal woes and wonders, "Why does my stomach hurt?"
 Usually, you can tie your symptoms to overeating, a stomach virus that’s going around, or another likely cause.
 And if you recover fairly quickly, the odds are your self-diagnosis was right.

 Doctors classify stomach pain as acute or chronic.
 Acute is when your pain lasts for a few days and gets progressively worse.
 Chronic pain comes and goes for months or years and remains relatively the same.

 Chronic pain may not seem very troubling.
 But that doesn’t mean you should self-treat indefinitely when symptoms are persistent.
 For example, consider that burning feeling in your stomach that crawls up your esophagus — heartburn.
 Also known as acid indigestion, it’s caused by refluxed stomach acid that touches the lining of your esophagus, resulting in pain in the mid-chest, behind the breastbone, and sometimes in the middle of the abdomen, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 Over-the-counter antacids will usually remedy heartburn symptoms.
 But if you have to take these medications more than twice a week, you should talk to your doctor.
 The reason?
 You may have gastroesophageal reflux disease (GERD).